The Camera-Ready Beauty Guide

 Skin Prep Timeline (What to Do Before Your Photos)

-You can absolutely use your own skincare products for this…just focus on gentle, hydrating formulas that your skin already knows and loves.
+You can absolutely use your own skincare products for this.
+Just focus on gentle, hydrating formulas your skin already knows and loves.

 3–5 Days Before Your Photos